mutazjustmutaz/csscheck/README.md

 ## License

 This code is released under the MIT license.
-To keep it that way, all static libraries used, or will be used, are ones with permissive licenses.
+The only static library used is libxml2, which is released under the same license.

 ## Note